 What Happens During Transforaminal Lumbar Interbody Fusion (TLIF) Surgery?

 When a minimally invasive TLIF procedure is performed, your spine surgeon uses X-rays to precisely create small incisions on each side of the midline.
 Without cutting through the muscles, the surgeon will separate muscle fibers to provide access to the spine.
 By moving the muscle fibers rather than cutting them healing time and post-surgical discomfort is severely reduced for patients.

 At this point, bone spurs and overgrown ligaments are removed to create more room for the nerves in the spinal canal.
 The damaged spinal disc is removed to create space for the fusion spacer between the vertebrae.
 Screws are inserted into the vertebrae above and below the spacer and connected with rods to provide support to the spine while the bones fuse together over time.

 What should I Expect Following Transforaminal Lumbar Interbody Fusion (TLIF)?

 After surgery, the patient typically spends two to four days in the hospital.
 Patients will have to wear a lumbar brace and bone growth stimulator.
 Patients will likely start walking the day after surgery and will undergo physical therapy.

 Following surgery, a patient cannot participate in heavy lifting or repetitive bending or twisting at the waist for four weeks.
 Most patients return to light duty or office work in four to six weeks and heavy labor in nine to 12 months.

+Need to know how successful the results are?
 TLIF is typically a safe and effective way to stabilize the spine and minimize pain.
 Most patients have successful surgeries and experience less pain after recovering surgery.
 After TLIF, most patients can return to normal activities without pain.